JackalLabs/book/providing-storage/creating-storage-provider.md

 fi
 ```

-Restarting the shell with youre profile settings or just rebasing them like so is required.
+Restarting the shell with your profile settings or just rebasing them like so is required.

 ```
 source ~/.profile